 - Pale or blue coloring of the skin

 - Dizziness or feeling faint

 - Anaphylaxis, a potentially life-threatening reaction that can impair breathing and send the body into shock; reactions may simultaneously affect different parts of the body (for example, a stomach ache accompanied by a rash).
 Anaphylaxis can come on within minutes of exposure to the trigger food.
 It can be fatal and must be treated promptly with an injection of epinephrine (adrenaline).

-If you haven’t notice it already, we try our very best to make our granola allergy-free: egg-free, dairy-free, peanut-free, wheat-free and soy-free.
+If you haven’t noticed it already, we make our granola allergy-friendly: egg-free, dairy-free, peanut-free, wheat-free and soy-free.